 Image Source: Orion Health

-Machine Learning Use Cases in Healthcare
+The role of Machine Learning in Healthcare

-According to Health IT Analytics, Deep Learning machine learning program by Google predicts breast cancer with 89% accuracy.
+According to Health IT Analytics, a Deep Learning machine learning program by Google predicts breast cancer with 89% accuracy.

 Predictive analysis is the subsidiary of advanced analytics that predicts about unknown future events.
 It mainly uses data mining, statistics, modeling, machine learning, and artificial intelligence to analyze the current data and make predictions of the upcoming trend and behavior.
 The pattern found in historical and transactional data can be used to identify risks and opportunities in the future.

-Predictive analysis applications in health care can identify patients who are at the risk of developing certain conditions or lifetime illnesses.
+Predictive analysis applications in health care can identify patients who are at risk of developing certain conditions or lifetime illnesses.
 One of the most remarkable breakthroughs, especially for the healthcare sector, is Computer Vision.
 A doctor can get a 3D image that pinpoints the exact location of the tumor, which in turn will result in more rapid and accurate treatment.
-There is software available that optimize time efficiency and accelerate the plan of action to be taken to treat the patient.
+There is software available that optimizes time efficiency and accelerates the plan of action to be taken to treat the patient.
 In this use case if the historical data of the patient is already present and if we are successful in extracting useful insights then the doctors can triage paramedics based on the severity of the case.